eiffel-community/eiffel/eiffel-vocabulary/EiffelTestSuiteStartedEvent.md

 __Required:__ No
 __Legal targets:__ [EiffelTestExecutionRecipeCollectionCreatedEvent](../eiffel-vocabulary/EiffelTestExecutionRecipeCollectionCreatedEvent.md)
 __Multiple allowed:__ No
-__Description:__ When declared in an EiffelTestSuiteStartedEvent, this link signifies that the test suite groups all test case executions resulting from the [EiffelTestExecutionRecipeCollectionCreatedEvent](../eiffel-vocabulary/EiffelTestExecutionRecipeCollectionCreatedEvent.md).
+__Description:__ This link signifies that the test suite represented by this event groups all test case executions resulting from the [EiffelTestExecutionRecipeCollectionCreatedEvent](../eiffel-vocabulary/EiffelTestExecutionRecipeCollectionCreatedEvent.md).

 ### CAUSE
 __Required:__ No